agourlay/omnibus/README.md

 ## Contribute

-Build the project with sbt, I personnaly like `~re-start` to restart the application automatically when file system changes occur.
+Build the project with sbt, I personnaly like `~re-start` to restart the application automatically when a file system change occurs.

 If you want to build the frontend, you need [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/) for javascript build management.

-In the folder 'src/main/resources/frontend' run
+Then in the folder 'src/main/resources/frontend' run

 >npm install

 >bower install

 >grunt

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/agourlay/omnibus/trend.png)](https://bitdeli.com/free "Bitdeli Badge")